SringayKeno/kickstarter-analysis/README.md

 ### What are two conclusions you can draw about the Outcomes based on Launch Date?

-Upon visual inspection of Theater Outcomes vs Launch Dates (image 1) we can see that for the catagory of theater the most successful Kickstarter campaigns were launched in May.
+Upon visual inspection of Theater Outcomes vs Launch Dates (image 1) we can see that for the catagory of theater that May was the most successful month for kickstarter launches.
+This upward trend towards May started in March and April.

-image 1
+The months of May June, July, August and October all had approximately the same number of failed campaigns launched.

+The number of failed and successful launches were the same in December.

+### Conclusions
+Late April and May are best months for launches, with late year, Nov and December being the poorest time for launches. image 1

 ![Theater Outcomes_vs_Launch](Resources/Theater_Outcoms_vs_Launch.png)